Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/README.md

 ### ℹ️ Correct PROW <sup>4</sup>

-We use the PROW as described in the [MDS standard](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/README.md#mobility-data-specification-provider) for determining if a vehicle should be included in the datafeed or not.
+We use the PROW as described in the [MDS standard](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/README.md#mobility-data-specification-provider) for determining if a vehicle should be included in the data feed or not.
 Also the MDS standard defines what [vehicle status](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/general-information.md#state-machine-diagram) should be shared.

 A vehicle should only be included if: